Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/.docs/02-workflow/01-data.md

 parent: Workflow
 ---

-# Data Requirements
+# Data
 {: .no_toc}

-A summary of the required data and input files needed to run an analysis.
+A summary of the required data and input files needed to perform an analysis.
 {: .fs-6 .fw-300 }

 Datasets